17 Best Snacks for Weight Loss

 Whatever less-than-healthy potato chip variety you like, chances are this brand has a similar flavor without all of the fat.
 The zesty nacho variety, for instance, has 1.5 grams saturated fat, 5 grams of protein, and seven times your daily quota of vitamin K, which helps maintain strong bones.
 As an alternative, you could make your own kale chips.

 G.H.
 Cretors Popcorn (Extra Virgin Olive Oil)

 Popcorn can be healthy, depending on the type of oil used to pop it and how you top it.
 This brand is organic and Non-GMO Project Verified.
 A 3-1/2-cup serving clocks in at 140 calories.

 Apple slices with cheese

 An apple a day might not necessarily keep the doctor away, but it could help prevent weight gain, according to research in the journal Nutrition.
-Another study shows cheese might, too.
-Try pairing a gala apple with a half-inch slice of sharp cheddar cheese: It's the perfect sweet and salty mix with a crunch!
+Plus, a 2016 study in the American Journal of Clinical Nutrition suggests dairy may help women keep weight off.
+Try pairing a gala apple with a half-inch slice of sharp cheddar cheese.

 Sliced turkey breast doesn't need a bun!
 Roll up five slices of turkey with two roasted red peppers and two teaspoons of spicy mustard.
 It's basically a mini meal, and it comes in at only 150 calories.